Car bomb wounds 37 in government-held area of Syria's Homs

 BEIRUT A car bomb wounded 37 people including a child, now in a critical condition, in a government-held area of the central Syrian city of Homs on Wednesday, state media reported.

-"Terrorists detonated a car bomb in the center of Zahra neighborhood in Homs city," state television said.
+"Terrorists detonated a car bomb in the centre of Zahra neighbourhood in Homs city," state television said.
 It said the explosion caused major damage to nearby houses and shops.

 Following bomb attacks this year, some Syrians loyal to President Bashar al-Assad say they are starting to feel abandoned by the government for whom they have sacrificed much.